 Alaska's State Forests

 About two percent of Alaska's state-owned land is in three designated State Forests.
 In 1982, the Legislature established the 286,000-acre Haines State Forest surrounding the Chilkoot, Chilkat, and Ferebee river drainages and the communities of Haines and Klukwan.
 The next year, it created the 1.8 million-acre Tanana Valley State Forest that stretches from Manley to Tok.
 In 2010, Governor Parnell signed House Bill 162 establishing the Southeast State Forest.
-The following year the Legislature added 23,181 acres, bringing the total acreage of the Southeast State forest to 48,472.
 In addition to these three designated State Forests, much of the State's public domain land is available for multiple uses, including forest management.

 State Forest Management